Can You Put Bubbles in a Jacuzzi Tub? Risks and Approved Products

 Products to use in a Jacuzzi or jetted tub

-Since you can’t use regular bubble bath in a jetted tub, you can find other products to add to the tub for a better bath experience.
+Since you can’t use a regular bubble bath in a jetted tub, you can find other products to add to the tub for a better bath experience.
 These include the following:

 Bath salts